r48n34/react-generate-comp/README.md

 1. Add zustand template to `rgc --init`

 ### - 1.4.3
-1. Cli '-c', '-s' will not overwrite file that already exist in the current path.
+1. Cli `-c`, `-s` will not overwrite file that already exist in the current path.

 ### - 1.4.1 / 1.4.2
 1. `init project javascript` will not generate interface folder from now.